 - Short sentences.
 Short paragraphs.

-- Use section headings as signposts
+- Use section headings as signposts.

 - Avoid passive sentences.

-- Avoid jargon, and abbreviations (if possible).
+- Avoid jargon and abbreviations.

 - Dot points and lists are ok.